-The Council should ensure there is adequate monitoring of block contracts to ensure greater accuracy of billing.
+The Council should ensure there is adequate monitoring of block contracts to ensure greater accuracy of billing.Risk:There is insufficient tracking and monitoring of

 We understand that the Council is already undergoing the process of moving away from block contract arrangements.
 This transition should be prioritised as the operation of block contracts required detailed tracking and monitoring in order to be managed well, however we have not found this to be the case.